About Me

 Jul.
 2022 - Mar.
 2024

-While working at Ringle, an English-speaking education startup, I spearheaded the planning and development of an AI-driven engine, named CAF, that predicts IELTS/TOEFL speaking scores by analyzing conversations between tutors and learners.
+While working at Ringle, an English-speaking education startup, I spearheaded the planning, development, and deployment of an AI-driven engine, CAF, which predicts IELTS and TOEFL speaking scores by analyzing conversations between tutors and learners.

-• Collected ground truth data for IELTS speaking levels and addressed data imbalance issues through data augmentation.
+• Created a speech dataset labeled with IELTS speaking levels and addressed data imbalance through data augmentation.

 Visiting Researcher